Ying-Lab/CRAFT/README.md

 CRAFT is composed of two modules:

 (A)	Precompute the compact representations of genomic/metagenomic databases.
 The compact databases were precomputed to embedding vectors and stored in CRAFT with the following steps: count the co-occurred k-mers of the query sequences with sliding window; based on the co-occurrence of context k-mers, each k-mer is tranformed to a vector (embedding).
-Current CRAFT stored Refseq representative/complete genome and HMP1-II metagenome databases.
+Current CRAFT stored Refseq representative genome database, NCBI assembly genome database and HMP1-II metagenome dataset.

 (B)	Fast query for N-nearest neighbors in databases for the input DNA data.
 When a user input a nucleotide sequencing data or a long DNA sequence, the query sequence(s) will be transformed to embedding vector and calculate the distance with the reference database, and output the top N-nearest neighbors in the database.
 When a user input the query of an unknown sequencing data or a long genomic sequence, CRAFT fast returns the top 10 nearest neighbors from the precomputed compact database which has smallest dissimilarity with the query data.